willhowes/makers_portfolio_and_notes/week_1.md

 ### 1. Test-drive a simple program using objects and methods
 * Test drove the [birthday practical](https://github.com/makersacademy/birthdays).
-* Also praciced a lot of TDD during pair programming sessions.
+* Praciced a lot of TDD during pair programming sessions.
+* Used TDD for the [Weekend Challenge](https://github.com/makersacademy/airport_challenge).
+At times, when solving more difficult/complex logical problems I forgot to test before coding, but on the whole I followed the procedure of RED-GREEN-REFACTOR.

 ### 2. Pair using the driver-navigator style
 - Effective pairing using driver-navigator style on the Week 1 [Boris Bikes exercise](https://diode.makersacademy.com/students/dearshrewdwit/projects/1418)